google/WebFundamentals/src/content/en/updates/2016/03/web-push-encryption.md

 encryption, encoded as URL-safe Base64.

 When using the Web Push protocol, the body of the POST is then just the raw bytes of the encrypted message.
-However, until Chrome and Google Cloud Messaging support the protocol, you can easily include the data in your existing JSON payload as follows.
+However, until Chrome and Firebase Cloud Messaging support the protocol, you can easily include the data in your existing JSON payload as follows.